project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/form_data_migration.md

 2. A backup of sunbird keyspace in Cassandra DB.

 ## Configuration Parameters
-The following parameters needs to be set as environment variable for the channel value migration job
+The following parameters needs to be set as environment variable for the form data migration job

  S.No. | Parameter | Description | Example
 -------|-----------|-------------|---------